AJGHUB/ITCROWD/README.md

    set up mongoose model with fields for user

- 5. Registation Route to register users/ Implement express validator for email clean response feedback
+ 5. Registation Route to register users/ Implement express validator for email clean response feedback using postman and mongo atlas to read if user is registered